-You may be given medicine to help you relax or make you drowsy.
-You will be taken on a stretcher to the radiation room and then moved into a special bed or couch.
-Caregivers may inject local anesthesia (numbing medicine) where the head frame will be placed.
-The head frame is attached to a helmet and computer.
-When your surgery starts, the special bed or couch you are lying on will be moved inside the treatment hood.
-Your caregiver may use stereotaxy to target beams of radiation into the holes of the helmet.
-These beams will pass through the skull and brain until they reach the target tumor.
+Your healthcare provider will inject local anesthesia in the areas of your head where the head frame will be placed.
+The head frame will be attached to a helmet placed over your head.
+A computer will show pictures of your brain to your healthcare provider.
+When your surgery starts, the bed you are lying on will be moved inside the treatment hood.
+Your healthcare provider will use the computer to aim beams of radiation into the holes of the helmet.
+These beams will pass through your skull and brain until they reach your tumor.
 After treatment, your bed will be moved out of the hood.
 The head frame and helmet will be removed.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.

 - You cannot make it to your surgery.

 - You have a fever.

 - You get a cold or the flu.